 Scar Treatment in Cedar Rapids

 It should be noted that most incisions made during cosmetic surgery are placed carefully in areas where visibility is minimal.
 Patients are also advised to avoid sun exposure, which can discolor the scar and make it more obvious.
 While scarring is inevitable with any surgical procedure, the right preparation and treatment will ensure your scarring after cosmetic surgery is minimal.
-To learn more about scar treatment, contact Dr. Andrews’ staff at Physician’s Clinic of Iowa, Plastic Surgery, at 319-382-8230.
+To learn more about scar treatment, contact Dr. Andrews’ staff at Dr. Andrews Plastic Surgery, at 319-382-8230.